 All other products, like capsules or gummy bears, clearly indicate the amount of CBD in each dose.
 Balms also state the total amount of CBD content in the product description.

 There are 7 main types of product that can be purchased in the UK.
-Each has its own pros and cons and should be considered before making a purchase.
-Each method will differ in strength but also in how quickly your body absorbs the active ingredients.
+Each has its own pros and cons that should be considered before making a purchase.
+Each method of use will differ in strength but also in how quickly your body absorbs the active ingredients.

-When diluted in a carrier oil like coconut oil, the CBD solution is thin enough to become a CBD spray, which many people find more convenient when on the go than CBD oil drops.
+CBD spray, which many people find more convenient when on the go than CBD oil drops, because they won't leak.

-If you would rather take CBD oil as you would a multivitamin, capsules make an excellent choice.
+capsules make an excellent choice.
 They are convenient because they can easily be carried and taken when you’re out and about, just like e-liquids and edibles.
-If you've already purchased an oil and don't like the taste, you can get some empty capsules from your pharmacy and fill them with your dose.
+If you've already purchased an oil and don't like the taste, you can get some empty capsules from your pharmacy and fill them with your personal dose of oil.
 Capsules are also the right choice when you want to make sure you're taking a very specific dose (no drop counting necessary!).
 Capsules are still absorbed through the GI tract.
 When swallowed the effect takes longer to begin but they also last for a longer period.

 CBD vapes or e-liquids follow the same principle as CBD sprays, but the carrier here is a solution of vegetable glycerine and propylene glycol which allows the active ingredient to be vaporised.
+For this type of use, you will need an electronic vaporiser, which come in many types and sizes.
 Vaping is a pleasurable experience for many today and allows the possibility of taking CBD through the respiratory system, which is a quicker way of absorbing it into the bloodstream in comparison to other methods.
-Studies show that inhaling or vaping CBD make it highly bioavailable.
+Studies show that inhaling or vaping CBD make it highly bioavailable (it is CBD's fastest method of absorption).

-CBD gummy bears!
-The naughtiest product on the list, but why not enjoy CBD as a sweet treat.
-They’re made with organic ingredients and their colours and flavours are natural.
-An ideal way of taking CBD if you're tired of counting drops or want to take a break from the original flavour of the plant.
-Just make sure you count your bears and don't overdo it, because these gummies can be tempting.
+CBD gummy bears are the naughtiest product on the list, but we stock a variety made with organic ingredients and their colours and flavours are natural.
+This is an ideal way of taking CBD if you're tired of counting drops or want to take a break from the original flavour of the plant.
+Just make sure you keep them away from the reach of children and count how many you eat, because these gummies can be very tempting.